-At the top of the list of potential vice presidential candidates for Biden are the popular names of Stacey Abrams, the former Georgia gubernatorial candidate and longtime state legislator, and Kamala Harris, the current U.S. senator from California who suspended her own campaign for president in December.
-Support for them seems to be split as Democratic leadership apparently can’t decide who would be a greater asset for Biden to achieve the ultimate goal of beating Donald Trump on Election Day.
+At the top of the list of potential vice presidential candidates for Biden is Kamala Harris, the current U.S. senator from California who suspended her own campaign for president in December.
+Excluding Warren and Klobuchar, the next name on the list is Stacey Abrams, the former Georgia gubernatorial candidate and longtime state legislator.
+Harris seems to have taken the lead between the two in recent weeks as Democratic leadership works to decide who would be a greater asset for Biden to achieve the ultimate goal of beating Donald Trump on Election Day.

 However, in addition to these very strong two choices, there are a good deal of other Black women who Biden should consider to be his vice-presidential running mate.
-As Trump grapples with the coronavirus crisis that has ravaged America as well as the rest of the world, the timing of Biden announcing his running mate could be crucial and allow Democrats to move ahead while the president’s campaign takes a back seat to the global pandemic.
+As Trump’s administration grapples with the coronavirus crisis and the tanking economy, the timing of Biden announcing his running mate could be crucial and allow Democrats to move ahead while the president’s campaign takes a back seat to the global pandemic.

 1. Stacey AbramsSource:iOne Digital/Creative Class